wihl/Timberwolf/README.txt

         --domain ${yourDomain}

 This will run Timberwolf at a very basic level and print all located emails to the console.
-In order to import the emails into an hbase instance, you must specify the required hbase arguments:
+In order to import the emails into an HBase instance, you must specify the required HBase arguments:

     java -jar ${project}/target/timberwolf-SNAPSHOT-jar-with-dependencies.jar \
         --exchange-url ${yourExchangeUrl}/ews/exchange.asmx \